teesar/2420_1/guide.md

 ![alt text](image-18.png)

-10. Click the **SSH key** that you added to your Digital Ocean Account.
+10. Click the **SSH key** that you added to your DigitalOcean Account.
 - Note: Your key names will be different from this sample image.
 ![alt text](image-19.png)